-with private persons.
+Under the provisions of the Taylor Grazing Act, exchanges of land are authorized both with the states and with private persons.
 These exchanges may be made with or without reservation of minerals.
 Therefore, it is necessary to check on the status of each tract of land to determine ownership of the minerals and whether or not the same may be located.
-Information regarding grazing leases may be had from the corresponding District Grazing Office, the address of which may be obtained from the Bureau of Land Management in Phoenix.